mauropalsgraaf/fpscala-workshop/workshop.md

 ## Introduction

 Welcome to the workshop Functional programming, where you will get in touch with the basics of functional programming.
 This workshop consists of several parts.
 First, we will explain what functional programming is.
 Then we will take a closer look at several reasons why functional programming is increasing in popularity.
 This will be followed by a hands-on, where you will begin your journey through the basics of Scala and FP.
-You will play around with algebraïc data types, pattern matching, recursion and typeclasses.
+You will play with algebraic data types, pattern matching, recursion and typeclasses.
 All topics will be explained and there are exercises in between that requires you to put the gained knowledge into practice.

 Let's get started right away!

 ## What is functional programming

-As you would have expected, functions are the primary building block of an application written in FP.
-This is in contrast to object-oriënted programming, where classes are used to construct programs.
+As you would have expected, functions are the primary building blocks of an application written in FP.
+This is in contrast to object-oriented programming, where classes are used to construct programs.
 Functions are so-called "first-class citizens", which means that functions are like data.
 You can just use them as any other ordinary type like String and Int.
 You can, for example, pass them as a parameter to another function or have a function that returns another function when called.
 A function that either receives at least one function as an argument or returns a function is called a higher-order function.

-A function in functional programming are expressions, which is in contrast to imperative programming language where they consist of a number of statements which will be executed sequentially.
+Functions in functional programming are expressions, which is in contrast to imperative programming language where they consist of a number of statements which will be executed sequentially.
 A definition is given by Wikipedia: “Expressions are a combination of one or more explicit values, constants, variables, operators and functions that the programming language interprets and computes to produce another value".
 There are slightly different flavors of functional programming.
 We will pay attention to purely functional programming.
 This will restrict functions in a sense that they need to be pure.
 What does it mean to write a pure function?

 A function is pure if it is referentially transparent.
 "An expression e is referentially transparent if, for all programs p, all occurrences of e in p can be replaced by the result of evaluating e without affecting the meaning of p.
 A function f is pure if the expression f(x) is referentially transparent for all referentially transparent x.”.
 Read that sentence a couple of time and make sure you understand.
 Simply said, we can substitute the function with it's predicted result without altering the behavior of the program.
 The following two functions are not referentially transparent:

 ```
 // This function is not referentially transparent, because if we substitute
 // the function call to function1() with "hello world",
-// we wouldn't have a println, a.k.a altering the program
+// we wouldn't have the println("test"), a.k.a we alter the programs behavior
 def function1() = {
   println("test")